philipwalton/blog/_articles/side-effects-in-css.md

 - **Naming collisions:**<br>
   In BEM, every class selector is either the block name itself or uses the block name as a prefix, and the rules for each block live in their own dedicated file.
 Since file systems do not allow two files to have the same name, the OS is actually helping to prevent accidental duplication.
 If you follow all of the BEM naming conventions, and you ensure all block code resides in its own file, you will never have naming collisions.

-- **Subtree matching:**<br>
+- **Subtree matches:**<br>
   The subtree matching example in the previous section used the selectors `.article .title` and `.widget .title`.
-Since the class name "title" was used in both cases, there was a risk of subtree matching.
+Since the class name "title" was used in both cases, there's a risk of subtree matching.
 BEM avoids this risk by requiring that all element classes be prefixed with the block name.
 The BEM equivalents of these two title selectors would be `.Article-title` and `.Widget-title` (or `.article__title` and `.widget__title`, depending on your preference).<sup>[[4]](#footnote-4)</sup> Since the class names are different, their styles won't ever conflict, and thus it's impossible to have unintended subtree matches.

 ### Enforcing conventions